-What It Means That Donald Trump Jr.’s Wife Hired a Criminal Defense Lawyer
+Donald Trump Jr.’s Wife Has Chosen An Interesting Divorce Lawyer

 This week, Vanessa Trump filed for divorce from rap aficionado and First Boy Donald Trump Jr. because she was reportedly tired of the intense media scrutiny on her family, and also maybe because of Don Jr.’s terrible tweets.
 Early reports indicated the divorce would be amicable — Vanessa reportedly filed for an uncontested proceeding, and the couple issued a benign statement together.
-But on Friday, “Page Six” reported that Vanessa had also hired well-known criminal defense lawyer David Feureisen to represent her, a move which suggests she anticipates the proceeding getting messy.
+But on Friday, “Page Six” reported that Vanessa had hired New York attorney David Feureisen to represent her, and his history as a criminal defense lawyer raised some eyebrows.

 “It’s a curious choice if it’s an amicable separation,” Manhattan family law expert Bonnie Rabin told “Page Six.”
 “If it’s an amicable situation you wouldn’t be highlighting the criminal aspect.”

-Note: This post has been updated to reflect Feureisen’s history of working civil cases.